 The six C’s of the PTD framework can be put into practice in many different ways.
-To explore the various ways in which Collaboration, Communication, Community Building, Content Creation, Creativity, and Choices of Conduct can emerge in the classroom, see our PTD in Practice page.
+Our PTD in Practice page features videos exploring the various ways in which Collaboration, Communication, Community Building, Content Creation, Creativity, and Choices of Conduct can emerge in the classroom.

 The PTD cards are designed to be used for interactive evaluation of a technological tool using the PTD framework and the six C’s.
 They can be printed back to back, cut out, and used in the classroom with children, or among educators.
 For best printing results, print double sided in color.

 The PTD Activity Planning Sheet allows you to consider all the aspects of the PTD framework and the six C’s as you plan a hands-on activity with your learners.
 The editable includes a high-level planning sheet to structure each aspect of your activity, a table to consider how each of the six C’s will be featured in your activity, and a list of PTD resources to guide your thinking.